 When closing the deal or looking for a bargaining chip, ask for a real incentive, such as free oil changes for a year or interior upgrades, make the temptation worth it.
 If the incentives aren’t worth it, the overall price tag on the RV you’re looking at aren’t worth it either.

 No matter what kind of reasonable financing rates a third-party institution can secure for you, the dealer can always beat them if they want to.
 Come with a firm budget, multiple loan quotes if possible, and be flexible when the time is right.
 While in general getting your RV financed through a bank is usually cheaper, they can’t beat promotions and specials straight from the dealer.

-RV dealers aren’t at trade shows to look pretty; they’re there to sell RVs and campers.
+RV dealers aren’t at trade shows to look pretty; they’re there to sell RVs.
 This can work in your favor with some calculated risk.
 Spend the first day scouting around RVs that grab your interest and make a note of your options.
 Talk to people, learn about brands, and start narrowing down the list of best rigs you’ve seen.

 Wait until the last day of the show and see what is still available on your list.
 The chances are that the dealer will offer better prices and incentives to move his merchandise before the RV show ends to avoid having to tow or ship it back to their lot.

 Buy at the End of the Season

 This is like the RV show strategy.
 Like auto dealerships, RV dealers operate on monthly and yearly schedules.
 This means if they have not met their sales quotas by month or year’s end, they will be eager to move some RVs.
 You may also find sweet spots during the middle of fall when RV season is coming to an end in most of the US.

 Dealers will be eager to sell before the chilly weather settles in.
 This may be the perfect time to negotiate a deal out of the dealer or target a salesperson who may not be having the best month selling.